Does Former Adult Star Mia Khalifa Want To Become A Sexy Chef?

 Mia also drove her fans nuts when she shared a video of herself getting ready in the morning.
 She has done a complete one-eighty in her life by becoming a sports columnist and radio host.
 But that hasn’t stopped Mia from getting steamy on social media.

-She took to Twitter to share a video of herself getting ready in her bathroom, reports ComicBook.com.
+She took to Twitter to share a video of herself getting ready in her bathroom, reports ComicBook.
 She told her over 6 million followers that she loves dancing while getting ready.
 The clip shows Khalifa putting on makeup in just a black Calvin Klein bra and boy shorts.
 Khalifa’s bra leaves little to the imagination as it shows off her cleavage.

 Been jamming to this since it dropped… @L_Bell26 killed the game, once again ????????
 Post Interview by Juicehttps://t.co/rtXM4Au1Aw pic.twitter.com/Uo3z3ygTSt